LoSmX/Splendor-Fake/README.md

 ## This repository
 This repository consists of the following folder structure:
-- **Cheatsheet:** This folder contains various cheatsheet which help reusing code and knowledge
+- **Cheatsheet:** Various cheatsheets which help in reusing code and knowledge
-- **Docs:** This folder holds all project relevant documents.
+- **Docs:** All project-relevant documents
-- **Img:** This folders holds project relevant images.
+- **Img:** Project-relevant images
-- **Links:** This folder consists all relevant links with videos and information.
+- **Links:** All relevant links with videos and further information
-- **Unity Project:** This folder holds the unity project.
+- **Unity Project:** The unity project
-- **Unity Config:** This folder holds the unity configuration data.
+- **Unity Config:** Unity configuration data

 ## How to contribute
-If you want to contribute fork this repository and work on your local copy help is always welcome.
+If you want to contribute, fork this repository and work on your local copy.
+Help is always welcome!

 ## Git workflow:
-- Choose a Open Issue
+- Choose an Open Issue
-- Create a branch in your fork.
+- Create a branch in your fork
-- Add your changes, push, create a PR.
+- Add your changes, push, and create a Pull Request.

 ## Game Dev Workflow
-- Concept:   Defining features, modular tasks and milestones
+- Concept: Define features, modular tasks and milestones.
-- Pre-Production:   Gether all needed materials, assets information.
-Draw some UIs
+- Pre-Production: Gather all the necessary materials, assets, information, and draw some UIs.
-- Production:    Develope all assets and the Game.
+- Production: Create the assets and develop the game.
-- Post-Production: Test, Bugfixes,
+- Post-Production: Testing and bug fixing.

-The following image visualizes the whole project lifecycle.
+The following image visualizes the entire project lifecycle.

 ![Game Development Workflow](Img/workflow.png)